Capacity-Building Grant Program

 • Submitted work samples

 Grants will be recommended by an independent panel.
+The CLMP Capacity-Building Grant Program panelists are Amanda Bullock, Diana Marie Delgado, and Sue Landers.
 Final grant decisions will be approved by a committee of the CLMP Board of Directors.
+For more information about the panelists, please visit the frequently asked questions page.

 Timeline